Pylons/pyramid/docs/narr/hybrid.rst

 URL dispatch within the same application.  :mod:`repoze.bfg` makes this possible.

-Reasoning about a "hybrid" URL dispatch + traversal model is difficult because the combination of the two concepts seems to break the law of `the magical number seven plus or minus 2
+Reasoning about a "hybrid" URL dispatch + traversal model can be difficult because the combination of the two concepts seems to fall outside the sweet spot of `the magical number seven plus or minus 2
 <http://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two>`_.
-This is because, as a user, you need to understand 1) URL pattern matching, 2) root factories and 3) the traversal algorithm, and the interactions between all of them.
+To reason successfully about using URL dispatch and traversal together, you need to understand 1) URL pattern matching, 2) root factories and 3) the traversal algorithm, and the interactions between all of them.
 Therefore, use of this pattern is not recommended unless you *really* need to use it.

 This is a advanced topic that has non-trivial corner cases; you may need to understand more deeply how :mod:`repoze.bfg` works to